 This doesn’t mean what you did was wrong, but that four months and beyond is a different kettle of fish.

-And it takes longer for baby to get into deep sleep so your tricks and hoops will now become much more involved.
+And it takes longer for baby to get into deep sleep than it did when baby was a newborn so your tricks and hoops will now become much more involved.

-At This Age, Doctors Used To Recommend Rice Cereal…
+At 4 months, Doctors USED TO Recommend Rice Cereal…

-Now, however, the American Academy of Pediatrics recommends exclusive breastfeeding until 6 months of age (source).
+Now, the American Academy of Pediatrics recommends exclusive breastfeeding until 6 months of age (source).

 Baby Is Taking 45 Minute Naps

 If baby used to nap for long stretches, but is now waking after 45 minutes, the first strategy you should run towards is feeding more often.